elhassn/Cloud_projects/README.md

 Managed Services on AWS and DevOps
 Deployed an OCI container image on AWS Lambda to leverage the event driven runtime model and cost saving advantages of AWS Lambda while, taking advantage of the predictability and control offered by a container based development and deployment lifecycle.

--Skills & Tools Covered
+-Skills & Tools Covered:
-Docker
+Docker,
-ECR
+ECR,
-AWS Lambda
+AWS Lambda,
-containers
+containers,
 IAM Roles

 -Scenario: